Where to find the best Easter egg hunts in England and Wales 2020

 Easter fun in Somerset

-The Glow in the Dart Egg Hunt takes place at Cheddar Gorge from 6 to 22 April, 2019.
+Enchanted Cave takes place at Cheddar Gorge from 4 to 19 April, 2020.
 For more details visit the Cheddar Gorge website.

 Easter egg hunts in Surrey